lucasmatsui/python_DDD_samples/README.md

 - Infrastructure Layer

 ### Folder Structure
-To build this representation of folder structure, it was following the moduralization concepts showing in DDD book
+To build this representation of folder structure, it was following the moduralization concepts showing in DDD's book
 ```
 ├── application
 │   └── user